Dr Felix Ng

-Felix then gained a Junior Research Fellowship at St. John's College.
-He lived in Oxford until 2002 but spent 2001 visiting the University of Washington, Seattle, as Royal-Society/Fulbright postdoctoral fellow.
+Felix then held a Junior Research Fellowship at St. John's College, University of Oxford from 1998 to 2002.
+He spent 2001 visiting the University of Washington, Seattle, as Royal-Society/Fulbright postdoctoral fellow.

 From 2003 to 2005, Felix was the Leavitt Research Fellow in Geosciences at the Massachusetts Institute of Technology.

 He was appointed as Lecturer in Glaciology at The University of Sheffield in 2005, and promoted to Senior Lecturer in 2012, and Reader in January 2018.